 How Machine Learning Is Catching Fraudsters — Almost before They Act

 Fraud detection fails in two key areas: it doesn’t offer enough protection, and it constantly raises false positives that inconvenience consumers and cost businesses and financial institutions money.

-Advanced machine learning seems tailor-made to solve this problem, using a different approach based on real-time fraud detection rather than on improving reactive pattern matching systems.
+Advanced machine learning seems tailor-made to solve this problem, using a different approach based on real-time fraud detection using machine learning rather than on improving reactive pattern matching systems.

+How Machine Learning Is Catching Fraudsters — Almost before They Act